CAPITAL ADDITIONS PAID FOR BY TENANT Sample Clauses

 AutoNDA by SimpleDocs

 CAPITAL ADDITIONS PAID FOR BY TENANT.
-If Landlord does not finance the cost of a Capital Addition under the terms of Section 11.2 and Tenant elects nevertheless to construct or cause to be constructed such Capital Addition, (i) Tenant shall not commence any construction with respect to such Capital Addition
+If Landlord elects not to finance the cost of a Capital Addition under the terms of Section 11.2 and Tenant elects nevertheless to make such Capital Addition, (i) Tenant shall not commence any construction with respect to such Capital Addition without first obtaining the prior written consent of Landlord, (ii) Tenant shall comply with all requirements of this Lease, including without limitation Section 10.1, and (iii) Tenant shall pay all costs of such Capital Addition, and there shall be no adjustment in the Rent by reason of any such Capital Addition.

 CAPITAL ADDITIONS PAID FOR BY TENANT.
 If Landlord does not finance the cost of a Capital Addition under the terms of Section 11.2 and Tenant elects nevertheless to construct or cause to be constructed such Capital Addition, (i) Tenant shall not commence any construction with respect to such Capital Addition without first obtaining the lien payment and completion bond or payment and completion guaranty required by Section 11.1, (ii) Tenant shall pay the cost of such Capital Addition, and there shall be no adjustment in the Rent, the Pause Point or Landlord's Total Investment by reason of any such Capital Addition, and (iii) Tenant shall elect Tenant's Capital Addition Depreciation and shall notify Landlord of such determination.